 He made his car racing debut aged 17 in British Formula Ford in 2011, finishing eighth and becoming a Caterham F1 junior in the process.
 That faith was repaid the next year when he dominated the Formula BMW-spec Intersteps championship, putting the likes of Jack Aitken in the shade.

-Having won that title with Fortec Motorsports, Parry remained with the team for 2013, in which he added the Formula Renault Northern European Cup title and the Autosport BRDC Award.
+Having won that title with Fortec Motorsports, Parry remained with the team for 2013, in which he added the Formula Renault Northern European Cup title and the (then McLaren-linked) Autosport BRDC Award.

 Admittedly that win did cap a great sporting summer for Wales in which it made it to the semi-finals of UEFA Euro 2016, Chaz Davies starred in World Superbikes, and Mardenborough and Seb Morris won in Japanese F3 and British GT respectively.